 Anatomically speaking, a root canal is a chamber inside the root of the tooth that is made up of the pulp chamber, the main canals, and smaller canals that branch out to connect the main root canals to one another, or to the surface of the root.
 These chambers are hollow spaces that run through the center of the roots and contain soft tissues including the blood vessels, nerves, and other connective tissues.
 These structures are known collectively as the pulp of the tooth and are important for the nourishment and sensory responses of the tooth.
 Gentle Dental Care provides full root canal treatment at our office in Edison, New Jersey.

-What should I expect from a root canal treatment?
+What should I expect after my root canal?

 To schedule an appointment for a root canal consultation or procedure in Edison, Piscataway Township, New Brunswick, Metuchen, or Woodbridge Township, NJ, please call Gentle Dental Care at (732) 549-5660 or visit our office.